lawrencehook/remove-youtube-suggestions/README.md

 # Remove Youtube Suggestions

-## What it does
+### A Firefox Add on to remove all suggestions from the youtube sidebar

-This extension removes all suggestions from Youtube.
+Availible for install here: https://addons.mozilla.org/en-US/firefox/addon/remove-youtube-s-suggestions/